Drosera rotundifolia: Distribution

 In North America, the common sundew is found in all parts of Canada except the Canadian Prairies and the tundra regions, southern Alaska, the Pacific Northwest, and along the Appalachian Mountains south to Georgia and Louisiana.
 In the western United States, roundleaf sundew is found in mountain fens as far south as the Sierra Nevada of California and in a disjunct cluster of fen occurrences in the Rocky Mountains of Colorado.
-In the eastern United States, the sundew plant is found in parts stretching from Nova Scotia down the coast into Florida.
+In the eastern United States, the sundew plant is found in parts stretching from Nova Scotia down the coast into Georgia.
 In addition to Georgia, plants are now being seen in Alabama and Mississippi.
-West of the Mississippi River plants are located along the pacific coast from Alaska down the coast to California with new plants detected in Iowa, Minnesota and in two recently recorded sites in Gunnison County, Colorado and Bottineau County, North Dakota.
+West of the Mississippi River, plants are located along the Pacific coast from Alaska down the coast to California, with new plants detected in Iowa, Minnesota and in two recently recorded sites in Gunnison County, Colorado and Bottineau County, North Dakota.

 It is found in much of Europe, including the British Isles, most of France, the Benelux nations, Germany, Denmark, Switzerland, Czech Republic, Poland, Belarus, the Baltic countries, Sweden and Finland, as well as northern portions of Italy, Portugal, Spain, Romania, mountain regions of Bulgaria and in Iceland and southern regions of Norway and Greenland.
 It is infrequent in Austria and Hungary, and some populations are scattered around the Balkans.

-In Britain, this is the most common form of sundew and it can be found on Exmoor, Dartmoor, Sedgemoor, the Lake District, Shropshire, Pennines and in Scotland, among other places.
+In Britain, this is the most common sundew species, found widely in the west and north, from Exmoor, Dartmoor, Sedgemoor, the Lake District, Shropshire, Pennines and throughout Scotland; conversely it is rare and scattered in the Midlands and eastern England.
 It is usually found in bogs, marshes and in hollows or corries on the sides of mountains.
 It is the county flower of Shropshire.
+It is also common in Ireland.

-In Asia, it is found across Siberia and Japan, as well as parts of Turkey, the Caucasus region, the Kamchatka Peninsula southern parts of Korea, and parts of China.
+In Asia, it is found across Siberia and Japan, as well as parts of Turkey, the Caucasus region, the Kamchatka Peninsula, southern parts of Korea, and northeastern and eastern China.
 Populations can also be found on the islands of New Guinea and Mindanao.